 Thermal coal policy

 Through our Sustainable Business Risk Framework, we continued with the implementation of our thermal coal policy in our underwriting, including direct, facultative and treaty business.
-We first introduced this policy in mid-2018, pledging not to provide re/insurance to businesses with more than 30% exposure to thermal coal utilities or mining.
+We first introduced this policy in mid-2018, pledging not to provide re/insurance to businesses with more than 30% exposure to thermal coal utilities, mining or supporting infrastructure.

 For transactions located in low- and middle-income countries that derive more than 70% of electricity from coal, existing power plants (ie operational before 2018) can be covered until 2025 if there is evidence that the insured is implementing an effective emission reduction strategy.
 Implementation of the thermal coal policy for treaty business will follow a staggered approach until 2023.
 With our 2019 net-zero commitment on the liability side and by joining the Powering Past Coal Alliance in 2019, we are fully committed to a total phase-out of thermal coal from our business in the long term.

 The introduction of our thermal coal policy was designed as a first step towards the development of a comprehensive carbon risk steering mechanism to measure our carbon intensity and associated risks embedded in our re/insurance business.
 In 2019, we helped launch a project with peers via the CRO Forum to develop a robust carbon footprinting methodology to quantify these exposures.